-Students may be terminated by the Academy for cause.
+Students may be terminated by the Institute for cause.
 Examples include, but are not limited to, the following:

-- Violation of the Academy's attendance policy; - Failure to maintain satisfactory academic progress; - Violation of personal conduct standards; - Inability to meet financial obligations to the Academy.
+- Violation of the Institute's attendance policy; - Violation of personal conduct standards; - Inability to meet financial obligations to the Institute.

-Students to be terminated are notified in writing and may appeal to the Academy Director.
+Students to be terminated are notified in writing and may appeal to the Institute Director.

-STUDENT APPEAL POLICY FOR MODULE OR TEST GRADES AND ATTENDANCE VIOLATIONS
+STUDENT APPEAL POLICY FOR COURSE GRADES AND ATTENDANCE VIOLATIONS

 Assignment/Test Grades: Students who disagree with an assignment/test grade should discuss it with the instructor upon receipt of the grade.
 Assignment/test grades are reviewed at the instructor's discretion.
-If the instructor is not available, the matter should be discussed with the Academy Director.
+If the instructor is not available, the matter should be discussed with the Institute Director.
 Only final module grades are eligible for appeal.

-Final Module Grades: Appeals of final module grades must be made within ten (10) calendar days of the date the grade becomes final.
-The Academy Director may direct a grade to be changed only when it is determined through the appeal process that a final grade was influenced by any of the following:
+Final Course Grades: Appeals of final module grades must be made within ten (10) calendar days of the date the grade becomes final.
+The Institute Director may direct a grade to be changed only when it is determined through the appeal process that a final grade was influenced by any of the following: